 Pastoral care services are provided by a dedicated staff of chaplains, volunteers, and interns who are trained in counseling and religious disciplines.
 We serve all families of all faiths, providing nondenominational support or care guided by your specific religion.
 We honor your beliefs — and we’ll never impose different values onto you or your family.

 Clinical Pastoral Education & Training Program

 We offer a nationally accredited Clinical Pastoral Education (CPE) program — one of only eight pediatric CPE programs in the United States — that educates participants of all faith traditions.
 We designed the program for:

 - candidates preparing to be hospital chaplains

 - other spiritual caregivers seeking continuing education

-The Nemours/Alfred I. duPont Hospital for Children Center for Education & Training is accredited by the College of Pastoral Supervision and Psychotherapy (CPSP).
+The Nemours Children’s Hospital, Delaware Center for Education & Training is accredited by the College of Pastoral Supervision and Psychotherapy (CPSP).

 Our program combines weekly classroom sessions (100 hours) with clinical practice (300 hours), including:

 - direct ministry as a chaplain to patients and families